nushell/nushell.github.io/book/background_task.md

-# Background task in Nu
+# Background tasks with Nu

-Currently Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some examples:
+Currently, Nushell doesn't have built-in background task management feature, but you can make it "support" background task with some tools, here are some examples:

 1. Using a third-party task management tools, like [pueue](https://github.com/Nukesor/pueue)
 2. Using a terminal multiplexer, like [tmux](https://github.com/tmux/tmux/wiki) or [zellij](https://zellij.dev/)